On a Wire: Composition

-On a Wires songs were collectively written by the group, unlike their first two albums, which were predominately written by Pryor.
+On a Wires songs were collectively written by the group.
 Previously, whatever number of songs they had prior to entering the studio would end up being on a record.
 For On a Wire, they initially wrote double the number of songs that would end up on the album.
 All of the members would show up to practice sessions with a song, which would be fleshed out by everyone.
 This was to allow every member to have some input in the songwriting and reduced any resentment in a situation where a single person was writing all the songs.
 In the past, the group would play songs as a whole band, and sometimes play them on tour, before recording them in the studio at a fast pace.
 This time, they would take the demo recordings of songs and build upon them.

 Musically, the album's sound has been classed as alternative country, americana and indie rock, drawing comparisons to the Promise Ring's Wood/Water (2002), Wilco and the Dream Syndicate.
 It marked a shift away from the group's earlier pop punk/emo sound and replaced it mainly with acoustic guitars, quiet vocals and more prominent keyboards.
 Andrew Sacher of BrooklynVegan wrote that this departure did not seem as drastic for Pryor, who had been exploring similar sounds with his side effort the New Amsterdams.
 Bassist Rob Pope said they wanted to make an album that was less "guitar-rock-oriented", opting to focus more on the songs' arrangements.
 Pryor said most of the songs were "sort of questioning where you're at and what you want to do and ultimately coming to the conclusion that you've got to be happy with what you're doing."
 The album's title is taken from "Walking on a Wire", which was originally titled "Career Killer"; the song talks about a relationship failing.
 "Overdue" is about Pryor's dad and things he thinks about as a parent himself: "If I'm going to learn anything from my parents, it's going to be what not to do."